lyrasis/stats_collector/README.md

 #### Config

 Defines what is necessary to setup the store.
+The default config will use ArchivesSpace's own database to store data.

 Example for a custom MySQL database: